cesergio/cesergio/README.md

 ## 🗂️ Relevant projects
 ### 🖥️ Information Technology
 #### 2020 - 2023
-- Developed a Discord bot for advanced moderation and game statistics tracking for GTA 5 and Fortnite.
+- Developed a Discord bot for advanced moderation and game statistics tracking for Grand Theft Auto V and Fortnite.
 #### 2024
 - Identified a vulnerability on a REST API endpoint of a very well known platform and created a Python script as a proof-of-concept to reproduce and validate the security issue for testing and documentation purposes.
 - Started developing various social media bots.